conan-io/conan-io.github.io/_posts/2024-03-20-Introducing-new-conan-visual-studio-extension.markdown

 - Click on the Download button and follow the installation prompts.
 - Restart Visual Studio to activate the extension.

-### Creating a new C++ Project
+### Creating a New C++ Project

 With the Conan Extension installed, start by creating a new C++ project in Visual Studio.
-Let's create a new *C++ Console App* project called Image2ASCII.
+Let's create a new *C++ Console App* project called **Image2ASCII**.

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2024-03-22/configure-new-project.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Configure new project"/>
 </p>

-### Configuring the extension
+### Configuring the Extension

-First, start the extension going to **View > Other Windows > Conan C/C++ Package Manager** and dock it in a place where you can easily access it, besides the *Solution Explorer *could be a good place.
+First, start the extension by going to **View > Other Windows > Conan C/C++ Package Manager** and dock it in a place where you can easily access it, next to the *Solution Explorer* could be a good place.

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2024-03-22/view-other-windows-conan.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Start the Conan extension"/>
 </p>

 Upon first use, configure the Conan executable path in the Conan tool window by clicking the ⚙️ (wheel) symbol.
-You can specify a custom path (for a virtual environment for example) or use the system-wide installation.
+You can specify a custom path (for example, for a virtual environment) or use the system-wide installation.

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2024-03-22/configure-extension.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Configure the Conan extension"/>
 </p>

-After setting a valid path for the Conan executable, the search box will be enabled and we are ready to search for Conan packages to add them to our project.
+After setting a valid path for the Conan executable, the search box will be enabled, and we are ready to search for Conan packages to add them to our project.

-### Adding the required dependencies
+### Adding the Required Dependencies

-Now we are ready to start adding the dependencies to the project and coding our ASCII Art generator.
+Now let's start adding the dependencies to the project and coding our ASCII Art generator.

 Please, first add the [libcurl](https://conan.io/center/recipes/libcurl) dependency for